U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 - Growth in industrial energy consumption is slower than growth in shipments

 - Reliance on natural gas, natural gas liquids, and renewables rises as industrial energy use grows

-- Nonmanufacturing efficiency gains are slowed by rising energy intensity in the mining industry
+- Nonmanufacturing energy intensity reductions are tempered by the mining industry